uwmadisoncals/cals-main-plugins/contact-form-plugin/readme.txt

 * NEW : Compatibility with Captcha Pro.

 = V3.54 - 30.08.2013 =
-* Update : Function for displaying BWS plugins section placed in a separate file and has own language files.
+* Update : Function for displaying BWS Panel section placed in a separate file and has own language files.
 * Update : Compatibility test with 20 most popular WordPress plugins.

 = V3.53 - 20.08.2013 =
 * Bugfix : We fixed the bug related to 'docx' mime type.
 * Update : We changed plugin settings page displaying.
 * NEW : Added an ability to delete an attachment file from the server after the email is sent.
 * NEW : The Slovak language file is added.
 * Update : The French language file is updated.

 = V3.52 - 13.08.2013 =
 * Update : The Japanese language file is updated.